Prag8855/aab/content/guides/german-health-insurance.md

 There are **3 reasons to get expat health insurance**:

 - You plan to live in Germany for less than 5 years.
 It's the cheapest short-term health insurance.
-- **or** you are applying for a German [residence permit](/glossary/Aufenthaltstitel) *for the first time*.
-Expat insurance is easier to get than public or private health insurance.
+- **or** you are applying for a German [residence permit](/glossary/Aufenthaltstitel) *for the first time*.[^5] Expat insurance is easier to get than public or private health insurance.
 It's a good *temporary* insurance, before you get something better.
 - **or** you have no other choice, because public and private health insurers rejected you.
 If you are a freelancer and earn under ~30,000€ per year, it can happen.
 If you are over 50 years old, it can also happen.
 - **and** you are not a [EU](/glossary/European%20Union) citizen.
 EU citizens can rarely get expat health insurance.[^33]